Close Search

 Refunds/Returns/Transfers

-Colorado has a reissue policy for limited licenses that were turned in after the draw.
-A license that is returned that took 5 or more preference points to draw will be manually reissued to the next eligible person.
-For each license returned, CPW will contact the next five people from the current year’s draw order and attempt to reissue it.
-If a non-resident returns a permit, it will be reallocated to a non-resident.
-Any licenses that took fewer than 5 preference points to draw that is returned will be placed into the leftover list.
-Colorado will issue any surrendered deer after the initial leftover license purchased deadline on August 5th in a reissue/leftover license webpage.
-They will release a list of available licenses each Tuesday and transfer them into the leftover list for purchase Wednesday at 11 a.m.
-(MT).
+Colorado has a reissue policy for limited licenses that are turned in after the draw.
+A returned license that took five or more preference points to draw will be manually reissued to the next eligible person.
+CPW will start by contacting the next five people from the current year’s draw order and attempt to reissue it.
+If none of those five accept, the license will be added to the leftover list.
+If a non-resident returns a license, it will be reallocated to a non-resident.
+Any returned license that took fewer than five preference points to draw will be placed on the leftover list.
+Colorado will issue any tag surrendered after the initial leftover license availability webpage.
+They will release a list of available permits each Tuesday and transfer them to the leftover list for purchase each Wednesday at 11 a.m.
+MT.

 Colorado Harvest Reporting

 Colorado Parks and Wildlife conducts big game harvest surveys each year by phone or email.
-Participation is not required unless you hunt bighorn sheep, moose, or mountain goat.
-All licenses for bighorn sheep, moose, and mountain goat must complete a questionnaire plus have their harvest inspected within five working days of harvest.
-A tooth will be extracted from harvested moose.
+Participation is not required unless you’ve hunted bighorn sheep, moose, or mountain goat.
+All bear, bighorn sheep, moose, and mountain goat license holders must complete a questionnaire and have their harvest inspected within five business days of harvesting.
+A tooth will be extracted from harvested moose and bears.

-CPW requires mandatory submission of Chronic Wasting Disease test samples from some harvested bucks from select deer herds.
+CPW requires mandatory submission of Chronic Wasting Disease test samples from a certain number of harvested bucks from select deer herds.
 Any notified hunter who harvests a deer in one of the identified units will be required to present their deer for testing at a CPW facility.

 Colorado Hunt Planning